cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - (And the additional cost of keeping a few waiting tasks a bit longer than strictly necessary is very low).

+Note that children have to be spawned and their "parent finished" status updated whenever a parent *finishes*, even if the child doesn't depend on the particular final output achieved by that parent.
+In the example above, if `A` fails we spawn C (to remember that `A` finished even if `A` has gone once `B` finishes).

 See also [Tasks with no parents to spawn them](tasks-with-no-parents-to-spawn-them)